 Step 5.
 Specify Location for Helper Appliance

-At the Helper Appliance step of the wizard, select a Microsoft Hyper-V host for placing a helper appliance (or file-level restore appliance).
+At this step, select a Microsoft Hyper-V host for placing a helper appliance (or file-level restore appliance).

 To locate the helper appliance: